 5. Make a #10 Can Grill: Who knew #10 cans could be so useful right?
 To make a perfect little grill you make slices in a #10 can and then bend the strips back, cover them with foil, place charcoal inside and a grill over top.
-You can see pictures and instructions for this idea at this link.
+We made a full tutorial with pictures and instructions at this link.

 6. Do Your Canning Outdoors: I often think if there were a powerless emergency I would want to hurry and can a bunch of my freezer foods.
 Why not practice canning out on your barbecue grill or a camping stove or even a butane stove and see if it works.
 Practice getting your pressure right if you are pressure canning, and see how much fuel it uses as well.
 The added benefit to this is not heating up your kitchen!